coops07/COMP2101/README.md

-# COMP2101
+# COMP2101 - PowerShell
-A repository including my scripts for the COMP2101 Administrative Scripting course
+A branch containing PowerShell scripts for the COMP2101 course